auraselena/anz-transaction-case-study/README.md

 # ANZ Transaction Case Study

 ## Description
-This project is my first hands-on data analysis project, built to learn how to analyze customer transaction data using SQL and Google BigQuery.
-The dataset used is a synthesised transaction dataset from ANZ Bank, simulated to practice financial data analysis in the context of a trading platform (e.g., Indodax).
+This project is my first hands-on data analysis project, focused on exploring customer transaction behavior using SQL in Google BigQuery.

+Rather than only analyzing activity, this case study emphasizes how transaction patterns translate into **financial outcomes** — particularly fee-based revenue (simulated at a 0.3% rate, inspired by common trading platform models such as Indodax).

 ---

 ## Business Questions
-1. When did peak transactions occur per week, and what was the estimated fee revenue generated, assuming a 0.3% fee rate per transaction (based on common crypto exchange fee structures)?
+1. When do peak transaction periods occur, and how do they impact estimated fee revenue (assuming a 0.3% transaction fee)?
-2. Which age group segment contributed the most to transaction volume and estimated fee revenue, assuming a 0.3% fee rate per transaction?
+2. Which age segments drive the highest transaction volume and fee revenue?
-3. What is the overall average transaction value per customer?
+3. What is the average transaction value per customer, and what does it suggest about user behavior?
-4. How is the weekly cash flow pattern — are customers consistently in net inflow or net outflow, and which weeks have the healthiest cash flow ratio?
+4. How does weekly cash flow trend — are customers in net inflow or outflow, and which periods show the healthiest balance?

 ---